Limestone Coast region

-The major differences between the method of travel to work of the resident workers (Professional, Scientific and Technical Services) of the Limestone Coast region and South Australia were:
+The major differences between the method of travel to work of the Professional, Scientific and Technical Services resident workers in the Limestone Coast region and the South Australia workforce were:

-- A larger percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Car, as driver (74.6% compared to 55.7%)
+- A larger percentage of resident workers who travelled by car, as driver (74.6% compared to 55.7%)

-- A smaller percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Bus (0.0% compared to 8.6%)
+- A smaller percentage of resident workers who travelled by bus (0% compared to 8.6%)

-- A smaller percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Train (0.0% compared to 3.5%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 3.5%)

-- A smaller percentage of resident workers (Professional, Scientific and Technical Services) travelled to work by Bicycle (0.0% compared to 1.9%)
+- A smaller percentage of resident workers who travelled by bicycle (0% compared to 1.9%)

-The largest changes in the method of travel of work of the resident workers (Professional, Scientific and Technical Services) in the Limestone Coast region between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Professional, Scientific and Technical Services resident workers in the Limestone Coast region between 2011 and 2016 were: